katcipis/sophia/notes/design-deploy-internet-scale.md

 ```

 Another reference to this idea is [ROC](http://roc.cs.berkeley.edu/).
 For me it is the idea of embracing uncertainty and failure.
-You cant avoid it,
+You can't avoid it,
 so use your energy to recover from it.

 The idea is to degrade service gracefully, instead of locking or exploding in
 a million pieces.
-Even when you cant degrade the service, failing fast
+Even when you can't degrade the service, failing fast
 is a great option, instead of just locking for long times and giving odd
 slow errors to clients.